Home

 Impatiens Flowers

-Facts About Impatiens Flowers
+Facts about Impatiens Flowers

-fanfare impatiensNot only that, they are also incredibly beautiful.
-Their blooming period is quite long, and they will decorate your garden with bright spots of color almost all year round, except during the winter months.
+Not only are they beautiful, their flowering period is quite long, and they will decorate your garden with bright spots of colour almost all year round, except during the winter months.

 If you enjoy having white, red, pink, salmon and orange flowers in the garden, Impatiens is a perfect plant to choose.
+Some of the flowers even come in combination of two colours.

-Moreover, some of them come in combination of two colors.
 There are also some hybrids available, commonly they are more showy and characterized by stronger resistance to the sunlight, such as New Guinea Impatiens.

 In general, all you need for growing Impatiens is a shaded location with a moist soil that is rich in humus.

-You will not need to “dead head” the plants after the flowers fade, the flowering period is long enough even without that process.
+You will not need to “dead head” the plants after the flowers fade; the flowering period is long enough even without that process.

-fiesta pink ruffle double impatiensYou will never regret planting this humble but beautiful plant: Impatiens is perfectly suitable for the shady parts of your garden.
+You will never regret planting this humble but beautiful plant: Impatiens is perfectly suitable for the parts of your garden that are in shadows.

 I have already mentioned the beautiful flowers, but even when the plants do not bloom they still look attractive because of their showy leaves.
 You will definitely enjoy their glossy and attractive look.